ADmad/cakephp-social-auth/README.md

             // Table finder failed to return user record.
 An e.g. of this is a
             // user has been authenticated through provider but your finder has
-            //  condition not return an inactivated user. case SocialAuthMiddleware::AUTH_STATUS_FINDER_FAILURE:
+            // a condition to not return an inactivated user. case SocialAuthMiddleware::AUTH_STATUS_FINDER_FAILURE:
                 $messages[] = [
                     'message' => __('Authentication failed'),